choderalab/yank-examples/README.md

 All example files are in the `examples` folder.

 * `binding/` - binding free energy calculations
-* `   t4-lysozyme/` - Absolute binding of T4-Lysozyme, both implicit and explicit solvent
+    * `t4-lysozyme/` - Absolute binding of T4-Lysozyme, both implicit and explicit solvent
         * Binding for para-xylene from mol2 files
         * Binding for a series of binders and non-binders generated from SMILES strings (requires OpenEye Toolkits)
-* `   host-guest/` - Host-Guest absolute binding system guest B2 to host cucurbit\[7\]uril in implciit solvent
+    * `host-guest/` - Host-Guest absolute binding system guest B2 to host cucurbit\[7\]uril in implciit solvent
-* `   abl-imatinib/` - Absolute binding free energy calculation to three dominant protonation states of imatinib to Abl at pH 7.4
+    * `abl-imatinib/` - Absolute binding free energy calculation to three dominant protonation states of imatinib to Abl at pH 7.4
+    * `c-met-inhibitor` - Absolute binding free energy of an inhibitor to c-Met Kinase
+        * Example files provided by Merck Serono Research and Development and Merck KGaA group
 * `hydration/` - hydration free energies
-* `   phenol/` - Hydration free energy of phenol molecule in water for both implicit and explicit solvents
+    * `phenol/` - Hydration free energy of phenol molecule in water for both implicit and explicit solvents
-* `   freesolv/` - Hydration free energy of a subset of the FreeSolv database.
+    * `freesolv/` - Hydration free energy of a subset of the FreeSolv database.
         * Molecules generated from SMILES strings (requires OpenEye Toolkits)
         * Multiple simulations configured at once from YANK's `!Combinatorial` feature.

-# Current YAML Revision: 1.0
+# Current YAML Revision: 1.2

 The examples here on GitHub will be ahead of those released on `conda`.
 This section tracks the highest YAML code revision in YANK that can be